AusDTO/dta-website/pages/who-we-are/how-we-engage.md

 #### Non-government sector

-We are establishing formal engagements with the not-for-profit and non-government sector to work through challenges arising from digital transformation work.
+We are establishing formal engagements with the not-for-profit and non-government sector.
 Organisations include:

 - advocacy groups
 - privacy groups